MMehdiMousavi/SuperCaustics/README.md

 ## Backdrop

 Backdrop is a Blueprint system with the ability to detect and cycle through its `materials` at runtime.
-You can add or remove any `material` or `material instance` from the material bank found within `AIP CORE` section in the Backdrop's detail panel (see below)
+You can add or remove any `material` or `material instance` to the material bank found within `AIP CORE` section in the Backdrop's detail panel (see below)

 <p align="left">
   <img src="Assets/Tutorial_Images/Backdrop.jpg" alt="drawing" width="250"/>